-The Board of Directors of Austin Friends of Folk Art, with the advice of its Grants Committee, gave $4,000 in grants for 2014 to the following seven deserving individuals and organizations:
+The Board of Directors of Austin Friends of Folk Art, with the advice of its Grants Committee, gave $3,000 in grants for 2015 to the following deserving organizations:

-La Feria Exposición Maestros del Arte received $1,000, which will be used to support a 3-day art show that brings Master folk and indigenous artists, as well as up-and-coming artists who work in Mexican traditional arts, from all corners of Mexico to Lake Chapala, Jalisco.
+Feria Exposición Maestros del Arte A.C.
+Inc received a grant for $1,000 from AFFA.
+It will be used to support a 3-day art show (Nov13-15, 2015) that brings Master folk and indigenous artists, as well as up-and-coming artists who work in Mexican traditional arts, from all corners of Mexico to Lake Chapala, Jalisco.
 This all volunteer group’s central goal is to provide a stable market for traditional arts and artisans so that they will not have to abandon their heritage to relocate and take up work in the cities.
+Artists are invited to participate based on the merit/quality of their work as well as their ability to continue making it.
 For many artists, the Feria is their largest income-making event for the entire year.